Angles/some-scripts/ReadMe.md

 ### [pandoc4md.css.md](https://github.com/Angles/some-scripts/blob/master/pandoc4md.css.md) _make html less plain_   ###

 Everyone loves ___markdown___ like it's great pizza or something.
-But rendering it to HTML _need not suck so bad_ [example](https://github.com/Angles/some-scripts/blob/master/pandoc4md.sample.html).
-Because I might forget _what_ to put _where_, this here [pandoc4md.css.md](https://github.com/Angles/some-scripts/blob/master/pandoc4md.css.md), which is in _markdown_, explains what `pandoc4md.css` and `markdown2html.sh` do, where to put it, and what to do with them.
+But rendering it to HTML _need not suck so bad_ [example](https://raw.github.com/Angles/some-scripts/master/pandoc4md.sample.html).
+Because I forget _what_ to put _where_, this here [pandoc4md.css.md](https://github.com/Angles/some-scripts/blob/master/pandoc4md.css.md), which is in _markdown_, explains it all: what `pandoc4md.css` and `markdown2html.sh` do, where to put it, and what to do with them.
 And it says whose ideas I ripped.
 Usage is like this,

 	  # typical, but shakey
 	  markdown2html.sh Readme.md